 Measures to limit the number of people allowed in the park at one time remain in place.
 If a gate is closed or cones are blocking the entrance, that means the park has reached capacity.
 Parks that are run by towns or cities may be operating differently—please reach out to them directly before visiting their parks.

-The following restrictions will remain in place at Wake County parks and preserves through at least March 31:
+The following restrictions remain in place at Wake County parks and preserves:

 - Special operations, such as boat rentals, group camping and lodge rental, are not available.